 - Stand up for you in and out of court

-You can reach our weapons charges lawyers in San Diego easily.
-Let us start constructing your defense if you are accused of violating California’s laws on weapons ownership or usage.
+You can easily reach our weapon charges lawyers in San Diego.
+Let us start constructing your defense if you are accused of violating California’s laws regarding weapon ownership or usage.

 Charges for Carrying Concealed Weapons in San Diego

 In most cases, it is illegal to carry a concealed weapon in San Diego.
-This applies to firearms as well as other dangerous weapons, including switchblade knives.
+This charge applies to firearms as well as other dangerous weapons, including switchblade knives.
 You can face criminal charges if you conceal a weapon on your person or in your vehicle.

-A conviction for carrying a concealed weapon can result in three years of jail time and fines of up to $10,000.
+A conviction for carrying a concealed weapon can result in incarceration for up to three years, along with fines of up to $10,000.
 Note that there are several exceptions to California’s regulations on concealed weapons.
 For example, you should not face this charge if you have a valid concealed carry permit (CCP).

 You Can Be Prosecuted for Openly Carrying a Weapon

 Some individuals wonder if they can avoid a charge for carrying a concealed weapon by openly carrying a firearm in San Diego.
 This action is also illegal.
 In fact, you can face criminal charges for carrying a gun even if it is not loaded.

-You may be exempted from this regulation if you have CCP, if you are a member of a gun club, or if you are employed in certain fields.
-For example, police officers and military personnel are generally allowed to carry weapons in public while they are working.
+You may be exempted from this regulation if you have a CCP, if you are a member of a gun club, or if you are employed in certain fields.
+For example, police officers and military personnel are generally allowed to carry weapons in public while working.

 Brandishing a Deadly Weapon Is Against the Law

 You can face criminal charges if you are accused of drawing a deadly weapon around other people in a way that is angry or threatening.
-Drawing a weapon during a fight – if you are not trying to defend yourself or someone else – can also lead to brandishing deadly weapon charges.
+Drawing a weapon during a figh – if you are not trying to defend yourself or someone else – can also lead to a brandishing a deadly weapon charge.
 Deadly weapons can include: